itsEvil/evils-source-pub/README.md

-# evils-source
+# evils-source-server
  A ROTMG Like private server source made in C# by @itsEvil_

+### State: !In development!

 ### Why make another source when so many exist already?
 They are outdated, run poorly and just have too much garbage in them.

 I want this source to be end up being **the** base source that people start new private servers from.

 ### Todo
-Below is my features and performance lists that I will achieve with this source.
+Below is my features and performance lists that I aim to achieve.

 ### Features
 - Behaviour system